whynft/nft-gift-button-backend/README.md

 ## Requirement
 - Created and published Darilka contract [backend should be aware of private key of a contract publisher, ofc]
+- Backend of should have an eth for gas
 - Docker & Docker Compose

 ## Start